-Digital capabilities like reoccurring subscription models are a win for consumers and retailers alike.
-From our daily conversations with solution providers, we’ve seen that retailers are clamoring to adapt such technologies ahead of the holiday season.
+From our daily conversations with solution providers, we’ve seen that retailers are clamoring to adapt new technologies ahead of the holiday season.
 Furthermore, consumers are adopting these new omni-channel shopping options as part of their ongoing routines.

 The retail evolution is here to stay

 Call it what you will — trade, retail, digital commerce — the retail industry will continue to evolve.
 It’s here to stay and has been for thousands of years.
 Yes, it will change but so will the rest of the world, and retailers and shoppers alike will adapt.